-Revenue for our Reservoir Management segment was flat at \$98.7 million in 2014 compared to 2013.
-Our existing multiclient reservoir studies such as the Duvernay Shale Project in Canada and the Tight Oil Reservoirs of the Midland Basin study as well as our new joint-industry projects in the Williston Basin targeting the tight oil of the entire Three Forks sections and a study in the Appalachian Basin of the emerging Devonian shales in the liquids window continue to provide a solid revenue stream.
+Revenue for our Reservoir Management segment decreased to \$56.9 million in 2015 compared to \$98.7 million in 2014, primarily due to the decrease of oil commodity prices and, as a result, reduced spending from our oil and gas clients, especially in the Canadian oil sands.
+We continue to have interest in our existing multi-client reservoir studies such as the Duvernay Shale Project in Canada and the Tight Oil Reservoirs of the Midland Basin study as well as our new joint-industry projects in the Williston Basin targeting the tight oil of the entire Three Forks sections and a study in the Appalachian Basin of the emerging Devonian shales in the liquids window.

-Operating income for this segment increased to \$37.0 million in 2014 compared to \$31.4 million in 2013.
-Operating margins increased to 37.5% in 2014 from 31.8% in 2013.
-The increase in operating income was primarily a result of additional participants in our joint-industry projects, including the Utica, Duvernay and Mississippi Lime studies and the Marcellus, Niobrara, Wolfcamp and Eagle Ford plays, as well as sales of fully completed studies, which generate significant incremental margins.
+Operating income for this segment decreased to \$16.0 million in 2015 compared to \$37.0 million in 2014, due primarily to decreased revenue and absorption of our fixed costs over lower revenue.
+Operating margins decreased to 28.1% in 2015 from 37.5% in 2014.
+We are still focused on our joint industry projects, including the Utica, Duvernay, and Mississippi Lime studies and the Marcellus, Niobrara, Wolfcamp and Eagle Ford plays, as well as the sale of fully completed studies.